 reason is never strong in those of the dark.
 “Protect the lad, Lord, I beseech You.
 Turn the Dark One from violence.”

 He pushed aside a large bush to reveal the road and the woods on the other side.
+He stepped onto the road.
 “Why hide yourself in the shadows on such a sunny day?
-The light will do you no harm.”
+The light will do

 A horse’s hooves echoed before the horse and rider emerged from the darkness beneath the trees.
 “It’s cooler in the shade.”
 The rider was a middle-aged man dressed as a Mercian

-head to partly conceal a face covered in a neatly trimmed beard.
+partly concealed a face covered in a neatly trimmed beard.
 “I’m but a simple merchant from Mercia resting on my way to Bar Krouth.”

 “I know who you are.
 Just as I know what you wish to keep from me.
 Darkness has loosed a sickness among my people and a messenger comes to summon me to the council.”